Bet-at-home.com: Corporate structure

 bet-at-home.com AG, Düsseldorf, as the parent company, is listed on the Regulated Market of the Frankfurt Stock Exchange in the Prime Standard market segment.
 The company holds 100% of bet-at-home.com Entertainment GmbH.
 This company, with its registered office in Linz, Austria, provides numerous services in the areas of IT, finance, customer management and law for other Group companies.
 The company’s international licences for online sports betting as well as its online gaming licences for casino and games are held by bet-at-home.com Holding Ltd. based in Mosta, Malta.

-Betclic Everest Group SAS with a stake of 53.9% is a stable core shareholder of the company with a long-term approach.
-Betclic Everest Group, based in Paris, France, is a European corporation with stakes in online gaming companies based in France.

-As of the reporting date 31 December 2024, the free float accounted for 46.1 % of total shares.
-Even with having a controlling shareholder, bet-at-home.com AG sees itself as a public company with a broadly diversified shareholder base.